Code-Institute-Submissions/SeanTangney-insight_SepResub/README.md

 ### Features i would like to implement in the future

 -   I would like to implement different categories - Teams, Sports, Etc.
--   I would like to implement a search feaeture to look up relevant posts.
+-   I would like to implement a search feature to look up relevant posts.

 <hr>